OceanNetworksCanada/DataTeam_EEWScripts/README.md

 # DataTeam_EEWScripts
 Collection of scripts used by the data team to monitor the EEW system or seismic data.
-Internal ONC scripts can be found here:
+Additional scripts for ONC internal employees can be found here: